Spiedr.com

 Foam is effective for use in oil and gas fires because it smothers and cools the fuel surface, produces steam, and suppresses the emission of vapors.
 Dry chemicals such as potassium bicarbonate and sodium bicarbonate are also used in oil and gas field fires.
 These chemicals are in a powder form which is dropped on a blaze in order to smother it.
 Usually, water is used first to cool down a fire, then if necessary this is followed by foam and dry chemicals to knock out any residual flames and smother fuel that could still burn.

 Proper prevention and firefighting are highly important in the oil and gas industry because it deals with such volatile materials and high safety risks.
 SPIEDR can help with professional risk assessment, fire-safety equipment, and hazard training.
-Learn more here.
+Learn more about wildfire suppression tactics and how we can assist you here.

 About the Author